 The Westconnex project has a Sustainability Strategy outlining objectives targets and commitments, and is registered for an ISCA Infrastructure Sustainability rating.
-The 2015 Westconnex Sustainability Strategy commits to Sydney Motorway Corporation delivering an annual sustainability report, however this commitment is not included in the 2017 updated Westconnex Sustainability Report, with the updated report appearing to be a hybrid sustainability strategy/ report.
+The 2015 Westconnex Sustainability Strategy commits to Sydney Motorway Corporation delivering an annual sustainability report, however this commitment is not included in the 2017 updated Westconnex Sustainability Report, which appears to be a hybrid sustainability strategy/report.

-The Pacific Highway Woolgoolga to Ballina project produces a report card documenting progress and outcomes across the programme of works, but sustainability initiatives and outcomes are not evident.
-The Pacific Complete Construction Environmental Management Plan assigns the responsibility for developing and implementing the environment and sustainability policy strategy to the project director and environment and sustainability manager, however this information does not appear to be publicly reported.
+The Pacific Highway Woolgoolga to Ballina project produces a report card documenting progress and outcomes across the programme of works, but sustainability initiatives and outcomes are not evident in any public reporting.

-Results from the qualitative industry survey suggested that cost is the biggest barrier to beyond compliance outcomes.
-The ability to value 'beyond compliance' outcomes could assist to address this barrier.
-However, the question of 'value to whom' requires further consideration in light of current project delivery models.
+Results from the qualitative industry survey indicated cost as the biggest barrier to implementation of beyond compliance outcomes.
+Placing value on 'beyond compliance' outcomes could assist to counter this perception.
+The question of 'value to whom' requires further consideration.
 The need for champions was also identified as a key recommendation, to enable the industry to normalise this approach of beyond compliance outcomes.

-The literature suggests that there are some ingrained attitudes across the industry that 'sustainability costs more', 'regulatory compliance burden' (Ford et al 2014), weakening the argument to aim for 'beyond compliance'.
+The literature suggests that there is still industry perception that 'sustainability costs more', 'regulatory compliance burden' (Ford et al 2014), weakening the argument to aim for 'beyond compliance'.
 However Tan et al (2015) suggests that there is a compelling correlation between high sustainability performance and internal revenue growth'.